-This node delays a task at a specific point.
-The time interval for the delay can be set in seconds, minutes, hours or days and the delay cannot be less than five seconds.
+The Delay node delays a task at a specific point.
+The time interval for the delay can be set in seconds, minutes, hours, or days and the delay cannot be less than five seconds.

 $.unixtime() function to get the current time.

-A node to end the process, which comes in two type: Error or Success.
+The End node ends a process or state diagram and comes in two types: Error or Success.
 An End: Error node labels tasks that end with an error and End: Success nodes labels tasks that end successfully.
 Note that these nodes have no intrinsic meaning to the system and are used to label different outcomes.

 |Return Type Error||Return Type Description||Return Type Tag||Cause|